-The statewide average for this measure is 95.2 percent, just above the high performance standard.
-In 2014, there were no counties that fell below the minimum performance threshold of 80 percent.
-The number of vulnerable adults included in this measure can be quite small, with nearly 50 counties having denominators less than 20.

-This report provides counties with baseline data for that measure compared to the preliminary threshold, but counties will not be held accountable through the PIP process until June 2016.
+The statewide average for this measure is 92.9 percent, just below the high performance standard of 95.0 percent.
+The number of vulnerable adults included in this measure can be quite small, with nearly half of counties having denominators less than 20.
+This report provides counties with baseline data for that measure compared to the preliminary threshold, but counties will not be held accountable through the PIP process until November 2017.